python-funciones-lambda

 Lambda Functions in Python

 Lambda functions, also known as anonymous functions, are an alternative and concise way to define functions.
-As their name suggests (unlike regular functions), lambda functions have no name.
+As their name suggests (unlike regular functions) lambda functions do not have a name.

-In general, they are small functions and are used in contexts where a temporary function is needed (for example, when used as parameters for other functions).
+Generally, they are small functions and are used in contexts where a function is needed temporarily (for example, when used as parameters for other functions).

-In Python, Lambda functions are defined using the keyword lambda followed by a list of parameters, followed by a colon (:) and an expression.
+In Python, Lambda functions are defined using the keyword lambda followed by a parameter list, followed by a colon (:) and an expression.

 lambda parameters: expression